Fernando Barrichello: 2024

 Barrichello moved to Euroformula Open in 2024 with Team Motopark, where he partnered former Formula 2 driver Brad Benavides, Levente Révész, Cenyu Han and Jakob Bergmeister.
-He was the only driver in the rookies cup until the final two rounds and finished 3rd in the main championship with only one win, one fastest lap, five podiums and 264 points.
+He was the only driver in the rookies cup until the final two rounds and finished third in the main championship with only one win, one fastest lap, five podiums and 264 points.

 2025

 Barrichello continued in Euroformula Open for 2025, remaining with Team Motopark.

 FIA Formula 3

-On 29th August, it was announced that Barrichello would join AIX Racing for the 2025 FIA Formula 3 Championship finale at the Monza Circuit and as a full time driver for the 2026 season.
+On 29th August, it was announced that Barrichello would join AIX Racing for the 2025 FIA Formula 3 Championship finale at Monza Circuit, he achieved a best result of seventeenth in the sprint race but retired from the feature race.
+In February 2026, he was announced as a full time driver for the 2026 season.
+His only points scored were in the sprint race of the seventh round at the Hungoraring, where he came in ninth.

+Formula E

+After being in the team garage at the 2026 Madrid ePrix, along with being highly scouted by team principal Ian James, Barrichello was signed by Jaguar TCS Racing to drive their Gen4 proto_TYPE car at the 2026 Goodwood Festival of Speed, as main drivers António Félix da Costa and Stoffel Vandoorne both had clashing World Endurance Championship commitments.